DR. ALAA MURABIT

 In her spare time, Alaa moonlights as a personal assistant to her two toddlers.

-For media request and speaking engagements Alaa is represented by Creative Artists Agency.
-Contact office@alaamurabit.com or Christine Lancman.
+For media request and speaking engagements contact office@alaamurabit.com or Christine Lancman at CAA.

 • “Alaa’s record is exemplary and evidence of her service to the community.
 She is truly extraordinary, in every way.
 Her leadership is recognized and celebrated internationally for her unique abilities. ”